MKorostoff/incarceration-in-real-numbers/METHODOLOGY.md

 The average for all countries can be determined by adding up [wikipedia data](https://en.wikipedia.org/wiki/List_of_countries_by_incarceration_rate) and then dividing it by the total number of countries in the list.

 The incarceration rate for black men in America [can be found here](https://www.bjs.gov/content/pub/pdf/cpus10.pdf).
 The incarceration rate for black people generally can be found by averaging the male and female rates.
 Obviously this assumes an equal number of male and female black Americans, so this number may be off by a percent or two.

+# Lifetime Imprisonment Risk

+The lifetime risk of imprisonment for various racial groups can be found [here](https://www.bjs.gov/content/pub/pdf/piusp01.pdf).

+# Police Shooting

+Police are estimated to kill between [930 and 1,240](https://en.wikipedia.org/wiki/Lists_of_killings_by_law_enforcement_officers_in_the_United_States) Americans each year.

+# Legal Penalties For George Floyd

+The criminal penalties for counterfeiting in Minnesota can be found [here](https://www.revisor.mn.gov/statutes/cite/609.632#stat.609.632.4).
+Life expectancy data can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4984780/).

 # Violence Against Women